oddbird/oddleventy/content/work/timedesigner.md

 an experience may overlap in time with another experience.
 Thanks to CSS Grid,
 we are able to place these in a sensible way with minimal effort.
-By using `grid-auto-flow` with a value of `dense` we can allow the row to place experiences where they fit regardless of where they were added in the markup.
+Using `grid-auto-flow` with a value of `dense`, we can allow the row to place experiences where they fit, regardless of where they were added in the markup.
-Additionally, we can assign the row a minimum height and allow it to grow taller as needed by using `minmax`.
+Additionally, we can assign the row a minimum height and allow it to grow taller as needed using `minmax`.

 ```css
 .row-grid {